-Vitamin E is also good for repairing brittle or damaged, colour-treated or overstyled hair, while omega-3 and -9 fatty acids strengthen the protein bonding structures, even rescuing split ends.
+Vitamin E is also good for improving brittle or damaged, colour-treated or overstyled hair, while omega-3 and -9 fatty acids may help strengthen the protein bonding structures, even rescuing split ends.
 Leave a small amount on overnight for a super-moisturising hair masque.

 Want super-soft skin?

 Sweet almond oil comes from the kernels of the almond tree.
 It’s quite light, so is often used as a carrier oil by natural practitioners.
 Its thin texture and emollient properties means it absorbs well and will work on its own to make skin smooth and silky.

 Sweet almond oil is also a humectant, which helps prevent the loss of moisture.
 It’s suitable for all skin types – although if you have a nut allergy, consult your doctor before using sweet almond oil for skin.

 There are some simple steps you can take to reduce the appearance of blemishes, but using some essential beauty oils can also help.

 Rosa mosqueta oil, or rosehip oil, is uniquely rich in vitamin A. Most nut and seed oils have vitamin E and omegas-3, -6 or -9 in varying proportions, but vitamin A is much rarer.
 Vitamin A is the main ingredient in pro-retinol, well known for its benefits for blemishes.

 Rosa mosqueta also has more vitamin C than oranges and is rich in other ingredients vital to skincare.